Sanjay-Swain/VSSM/README.md

          -   Batch adding/discarding

 -   **Storage**
-    -   All files stored on a .zip folder
+    -   All files stored on a .zip folder (refered as archive)
         -  Including any configuration files
-        -  Each file will be an inventory product, client, or configuration file, stored on their specific folders inside the .zip
+        -  Each file will be an inventory product, client or configuration file, stored on their specific folders inside the .zip
     -   Optional encryption (no guarantees)
     -   (optional) extra parity checks to ensure data integrity (on a file per file basis)
+    -   all data will be saved in xml format, trying to keep things simple